aws-samples/dbt-glue/README.md

 ### Supported Functionality

-Most dbt Core functionality is supported, but some features are only available with Apache Hudi.
+Most dbt Core functionality is supported, but some features are only available with Apache Hudi or specific configurations.

 Apache Hudi-only features:
 1. Incremental model updates by `unique_key` instead of `partition_by` (see [`merge` strategy](glue-configs#the-merge-strategy))

+Experimental features:
+1. [Python models](#python-models-experimental) (requires Iceberg file format and AWS Glue 4.0+)

 Some dbt features, available on the core adapters, are not yet supported on Glue:
 1. [Persisting](persist_docs) column-level descriptions as database comments